Wladyk/basic-api-endpoints/README.md

     ]
   }
 ```
-Method PUT: Listens for JSON payload to update an existing order or its details.
+Method PUT: listens to incoming JSON payload to update an existing order or its details.
 If a new product is added to the details, it will be added to the order.
 Expected payload syntax:
 ```
 { "date_time": "2020-01-01 20:00:00",
    "details": [